 A native of Taiwan, Robert Chen began his violin studies at the age of seven.
-Three years later, he and his family moved to Los Angeles, where he studied with Robert Lipsett.
+He continued his studies with Robert Lipsett when he and his family moved to Los Angeles in 1979.
 While in Los Angeles, he participated in Jascha Heifetz’s master classes.
-Chen received both bachelor’s and master’s of music degrees from the Juilliard School, where he studied with Dorothy DeLay and Masao Kawasaki.
+Chen received both Bachelor's and Master's degrees in music from the Juilliard School, where he was a student of Dorothy DeLay and Masao Kawasaki.

 In his free time, he enjoys relaxing at home with his wife Laura and two children, Beatrice and Noah.

 June 25, 2000, Ravinia Festival.
 Saint-Saëns’s The Muse and the Poet (with Yo-Yo Ma).
 Christoph Eschenbach conducting

 November 30, December 1, 2 & 3, 2000, Orchestra Hall.
 Mozart’s Violin Concerto no. 4.
 Daniel Barenboim conducting

 July 24, 2011, Ravinia Festival.
 Brahms’s Violin Concerto.
 James Conlon conducting

 October 9, 10 & 12, 2014, Orchestra Hall.
 Mendelssohn’s Violin Concerto in E Minor.
 Donald Runnicles conducting

 November 20, 21, 22, 23 & 25, 2014, Orchestra Hall.
 Bach’s Brandenburg Concertos.
 Nicholas Kraemer conducting